Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 var evil_rock = preload("res://item_test_scenes/evil_rock.tscn")
 ```
 The beginning encompases the preloads.
-* **Room** Holds the node that'll be instantiated in order to generate dungeons.
+* **Room**: Holds the node that'll be instantiated in order to generate dungeons.
-* **Player** Contains the player scene with accompanying HUD
+* **Player**: Contains the player scene with accompanying HUD
-* **Font** Carries the font resource used for text
+* **Font**: Carries the font resource used for text
-* **evil_rock** is weirdly named but functions as an end point the player meets in order to pass the level.
+* **evil_rock**: is weirdly named but functions as an end point the player meets in order to pass the level.
 Having this in the scene makes sure the player at least has a vauge goal throughout the prototype.

 <br>